 My suspicion was essentially confirmed.
 In one of his posts he bragged that his wife told him that Soke never took his eyes off of him the entire class.
 Now that may be true (possibly exaggerated), but if the teacher is staring at you in class – it’s probably not for the right reason.
 Usually the nail that is sticking out is the first to be hammered.
 Maybe he was sticking out like a “sour thumb”.
 Or maybe he was staring in his general direction.
 But his statement screamed of someone wanting validation.

 Facebook (apparently not) Friends

 After returning from Japan, I added him as a friend on Facebook.
 He then added me to a Facebook group.
 Sometime later, I ran into a Facebook post he wrote:

 “My name is my rank…no my ability to beat your ass on the mat is my rank!”

 The “my name is my rank” is in reference to something apparently Takamatsu once said, and something Shiraishi Sensei repeated when someone asked what his (official) rank was.
 He replied “I’m Shiraishi”.
-Shiraishi sensei was alluding to the fact that the rank you’re given has little to do with who you are or your ability per se.
+Shiraishi sensei, like Takamatsu, was alluding to the fact that the rank you’re given has little to do with who you are or your ability per se.
 People don’t go to Shiraishi because he’s X dan/degree, but rather for his ability both technically and in teaching the art.
 It’s his reputation – not his belt – that matters.
 Nagato echoed this sentiment when he questioned “Why do Jugodan train with me?
 I’m the same rank.”
 They go to him because he’s Nagato sensei.